WE CARE ABOUT YOUR BRONZE FACADES

 During a large refurbishment project, the bronze restoration of these key features was of prime importance.
 We were able to survey, assess, and make recommendations for this project and then undertake the work in situ.
 Large projects like this are where we excel and have a proven track record.

-Take a look at our gallery to see some more examples of our BMA restoration.
+Take a look at our bronze restoration page to see some more examples of our work.